A Short Break In Tokyo … What To See And Where To Stay

 The Capitol Hotel – Tokyo

 ‘Location, location, location’.
 This old adage in the property business is also very apt when it comes to holidays and it’s hard to imagine a more perfectly positioned hotel.
-Literally situated in the Capitol Tower, with the subway system in the basement, you have instant access to several underground lines, to whisk you with traditional Japanese efficiency to all Tokyo’s main attractions.
+Literally situated in the Capitol Tower, with the subway system in the basement, you have instant access to several underground lines, to whisk you with traditional Japanese efficiency to all Tokyo’s main attractions youtube movies download app.
 Alternatively, head out of the front door of the hotel and you have shops and restaurants within minutes.

 The highlight of the room however has to be the fantastic en suite bathroom.
 Not only did it have two sinks, a shower and a bathtub in modern decor, but it had an unbelievably high tech toilet.
 It was worth going to Japan just to experience a visit to the toilet in the Capitol Hotel.